SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 In the resulting dialog box, choose one of the following methods:

-* [Upload web application](#uploading-zip-files) - by dropping a ZIP file or browsing for it on your computer.
+* [Upload web application](#uploading-zip-files) - by dropping a ZIP file or browsing for it on your file system.
 * [External application](#external-application) - by linking to an application running elsewhere
 * [Duplicate existing application](#clone-application) - by creating a copy of an existing application